daichi-ishida/Stable-Fluids/README.md

 # Stable-Fluids
-Real-time simulation of *Stable Fluids*, Jos Stam, SIGGRAPH 1999.
+This is the implementation of *Stable Fluids* by Jos Stam at SIGGRAPH 1999.

+FFT method with periodic boundary condition is one way to solve the equation of diffuse and projection faster.